Ethanol: Oxidation

 Ethanol can be oxidized to acetaldehyde and further oxidized to acetic acid, depending on the reagents and conditions.
-This oxidation is of no importance industrially, but in the human body, these oxidation reactions are catalyzed by the enzyme liver alcohol dehydrogenase.
+This oxidation is of no importance industrially, but in the human body, these oxidation reactions are catalyzed by the enzyme liver ADH.
 The oxidation product of ethanol, acetic acid, is a nutrient for humans, being a precursor to acetyl CoA, where the acetyl group can be spent as energy or used for biosynthesis.

 Metabolism

 Ethanol is similar to macronutrients such as proteins, fats, and carbohydrates in that it provides calories.
 When consumed and metabolized, it contributes 7 kilocalories per gram via ethanol metabolism.

 Safety

 Ethanol is very flammable and should not be used around an open flame.
+Atmospheric concentrations above one part per thousand are above the European Union occupational exposure limits.

 Pure ethanol will irritate the skin and eyes.
 Nausea, vomiting, and intoxication are symptoms of ingestion.
 Long-term use by ingestion can result in serious liver damage.
-Atmospheric concentrations above one part per thousand are above the European Union occupational exposure limits.
+Globally, ethanol accounted for 1.8 million deaths in 2021.